 The thank you letter is used to establish goodwill, express appreciation, and strengthen your candidacy.
 When used to follow up on employment interviews, thank you letters should be addressed to the same person that sent you an application, as well as to your interviewers.
+These letters can usually be mailed or e-mailed, as long as professional etiquette is followed through email.
 These letters follow the same format as the cover letter, and should include the following information:

-Return Address

-City, State and Zip Code
+Return Address City, State and Zip Code Current Date

-Current Date